PlayQ/unity-uitest-tool/README.md

 <img src="documentation/images/recorder-interface.png" width="600">

 * `Start Record` button - enables recording mode, your clicks would be recorded as actions and added to existing action list.
 Then you can select necessary assertation type and edit params for each recorder actions.
 * `Stop Record` - disables recording mode.
-All recorded actions are keep safe.
+All recorded actions will be kept in safe.
-* `Check` - enables/disables mode, in which clicks on ui buttons don't trigger them.
-Window will be colored green when check mode is enabled.
+* `Check` - enables/disables mode, in which clicks on UI buttons don't trigger them.
+The window will be colored green when check mode is enabled.
-* `Pause mode` - set time scale to 0 when enabled, useful when it needs to emulate game pause and record things.
+* `Pause mode` - set timescale to 0 when enabled, useful when it needs to emulate game pause but continue to write actions.
 * `Clean` - deletes all recorded actions.
 * `+` button - added new "empty" user action.
-You can select only assertations, which don't require gameobject to proceed to such action.
+You can select only assertations, which don't require `GameObject` to proceed to such action.
 * `Generate Code and Copy` - generate code for test from recorded user actions.

 Recorded users actions are visually displayed as a list.
 You can reorder already recorded actions by drag and drop.

-Each item of list contains next information:
+Each item of the list contains next information:

 <img src="documentation/images/action-item.png" width="600">

-* `6` - index of assertation in list.
+* `6` - index of assertation in the list.
-* `Assertation Type` - there is a drop down menu with a list of assertation types.
+* `Assertation Type` - there is a drop-down menu with a list of assertation types.
 You can see only assertation types, available for current `GameObject`.
-Each assertation has its own list of require arguments.
+Each assertation has its own list of required arguments.
-* `Description` - add description as a commentary above generated `assertation method`.
+* `Description` - add a description as a commentary above generated `assertation method`.
-* `Path` - path in hierarchy to `GameObject` user interacts with. `Select` button will select current `GameObject` in hierarchy.
+* `Path` - path in the hierarchy to `GameObject` user interacts with. `Select` button will select current `GameObject` in the hierarchy.
 * `TimeOut`, `IgnoreTimeScale` - arguments list specific to selected assertation, values of these arguments could be edited by user.
 Arguments could be type of `enum`, `int`, `float`, `bool`, `string`.
 * `►` - this button applies assertation in runtime.
 * `Copy` - create a copy of this asertation and set it next to it.
 Also you can make by selection asertation and press `Ctrl+D` for Windows and `Cmd+D` for Mac.